 The perfect pairing of cumin and salt comes to mind.
 This seasoning duo is popular in Moroccan cuisine, both as a garnish to finished dishes and as a condiment on the table which begs you to dip right on in.
-Not only are they surprisingly satisfying with the dishes below, but you'll be glad to know that along with its great flavor, cumin is loaded with health benefits.
+Not only are these dishes surprisingly satisfying, but you'll be glad to know that along with its great flavor, cumin is loaded with health benefits.

 01 of 07